NVE/ebm/docs/source/user_guide/user_case.rst

 If you open the file :ref:`user-case-tek30/energy_need_original_condition.csv<energy_need_original_condition>` in a spreadsheet application or text editor, you'll see that all building categories with lighting as their purpose use the building code "default."
-This default value acts as a catch-all, telling ``ebm`` to apply the specified kWh/m² value for lighting unless a more specific definition is provided.
+This default value acts as a catch-all, telling ``EBM`` to apply the specified kWh/m² value for lighting unless a more specific definition is provided.

 .. csv-table:: Example energy_need_original_condition.csv